kai4785/webos_dalvik/README.txt

 because I think it will be easer to go forward to Open webOS, than backwards to 3.0.5.

+It's also important to remember not to commit any changes to the submodule repositories.
+We don't want to interrupt any of the Android work flow, and we also don't want to commit anything to our source that depends on changing upstream Android source.
+To that effect, make sure you always test your cmake build after running:
+$ git submodule foreach git clean -f -d
+$ git submodule foreach git checkout .
+This shouldn't be required the very first time you checkout/clone the repo, but running CMake even once will create symlinks that aren't part of the upstream repositories.

 Build with cmake like you would any other project:
 $ mkdir <source dir> && cd <source dir>
 $ git clone --recursive https://github.com/kai4785/webos_dalvik.git